Fine or penalty notice when flashed by an automatic speed camera

 - the vehicle had been destroyed at the time of the offence;

-- the vehicle had been rented out to a third party at the time of the offence;
+- the vehicle had been rented to a third party at the time of the offence;

-- the vehicle was not in their keeping at the time of the offence because of theft or fraudulent misappropriation;
+- the vehicle was not in their possession at the time of the offence due to theft or fraudulent misappropriation;

 - there is another reason to dispute the fine.